 Lastly, BPD does not serve as a tribunal as it was established to mediate between businesses licensed in Dubai in order for them arrive at acceptable agreements.

 Procedure for Filing Complaint

 There are three ways companies with a DED license or their representatives can file a complaint with BPD – through email, through calls or manually by visiting a DED branch of CCCPD.
-Supporting documents must be provided and a non-refundable fee of AED 2,020/- must be paid.
+Supporting documents must be provided and a non-refundable fee of AED 2,020/- (at the time of writing this article) must be paid.

 Once the complaint received, it will be reviewed by BPD lawyers who will determine if the case filed is within the jurisdiction of BPD.
 BPD lawyers will also assess if the dispute can be resolved by BPD acting as a mediator or referring the matter to another suitable authority.

 Should the complaint be found acceptable by BPD arbitrators, the concerned persons will be contacted for the initial conference which can be conducted through phone call or a personal meeting.
 It is important to note that the parties are not required to be present in Dubai at the time of the Mediation Conference.

 The processing time for case resolution is ten business working days, but there could be an extension based on the requirements and exigencies of the case.